box/t3js/docs/guides/modules.md

 ### Module Lifecycle

 When `Box.Application.addModule()` is called, the module declaration is registered with the framework.
 The module doesn't actually start at that point in time.
-In fact, there is no guarantee as to when the module will be started (or if it ever will).
+In fact, from the module's point of view, there is no guarantee as to when the module will be started (or if it ever will).
+The application itself decides when any given module is started, which may be on page load or at a later time if the module is being dynamically loaded.
+Module lifecycles are purposely decoupled from the page lifecycle to allow for more flexibility.

 When it's time for the module to start, the framework looks for a method called `init()` to execute (this method is optional).
 If your module needs to do anything when it's started, then `init()` is the method to do so within.

 Similarly, a module doesn't know when it will be shut down and it may be shut down at any time.
 When a module is to be shut down, the framework looks for a method called `destroy()` to execute (also optional).
 Anything that is setup in the `init()` method should be cleaned up in the `destroy()` method.